 1958: Link Wray’s guitar instrumental “Rumble” entered the American top 40.
-Even though it has no lyrics whatsoever, the song’s release during a national panic over the perceived rise of gang violence caused it be banned by many US radio stations who feared its title would promote teen violence.
-The title “Rumble” came from a suggestion by Phil Everly of the Everly Brothers, who had told Wray that he thought the song sounded like a street fight.
+Even though it has no lyrics whatsoever, the song’s release during a national panic over the perceived rise of gang violence caused it to be banned by many US radio stations who feared its title would promote teen violence.
+The title “Rumble” came from a suggestion by Phil Everly of the Everly Brothers, who told Wray that he thought the song sounded like a street fight.
 Despite the boycott, the song still managed to rise to #16 and sell over a million copies.
 Wray achieved the raw, distorted sound by punching holes in his amplifier cones.
 One of the first songs to employ the power chord, “Rumble” has since been a critical influence for generations of guitarists.

-1958: Bobby Freeman’s debut single “Do You Want to Dance” entered the US top 40 on its way to becoming his first of two top five hit singles.
+1958: Bobby Freeman’s debut single, “Do You Want to Dance,” entered the US top 40 on its way to becoming his first of two top five hit singles.
 The song has since been covered by dozens of artists, including Cliff Richard and the Shadows, the Beach Boys, The Four Seasons, Del Shannon, Sonny and Cher, The Mamas and the Papas, Johnny Rivers, John Lennon, T. Rex, the Ramones, Bruce Springsteen, Jan and Dean, and Neil Young.

 1963: Shortly before the release of Bob Dylan’s second album The Freewheelin’ Bob Dylan, Dylan was scheduled to appear on The Ed Sullivan Show on CBS.
 He had planned on playing “Talkin’ John Birch Paranoid Blues,” but despite Sullivan and his producer being delighted by the tune, a CBS executive insisted Dylan play a different song due to possible libel against John Birch Society members.
 Dylan refused and walked off the set.
 The incident drew national attention, and Sullivan and Dylan argued that if the network could poke fun at President John F. Kennedy, the John Birch Society shouldn’t be immune either.
 The controversy later spilled into CBS’s record division, Columbia, and when they learned the song was slated for Dylan’s new album, it was ordered to be removed.